usarscotus/legal-directory/frcmp/rule_4.md

 (i) by delivering a copy to the defendant personally; or

-(ii) by leaving a copy at the defendant's residence or usual place of abode with a person of suitable age and discretion residing at that location and by mailing a copy to the defendant's last known address.
+&nbsp;&nbsp;(ii) by leaving a copy at the defendant's residence or usual place of abode with a person of suitable age and discretion residing at that location and by mailing a copy to the defendant's last known address.

 &nbsp;&nbsp;&nbsp;&nbsp;(C) A summons is served on an organization in a judicial district of the United States by delivering a copy to an officer, to a managing or general agent, or to another agent appointed or legally authorized to receive service of process.
 If the agent is one authorized by statute and the statute so requires, a copy must also be mailed to the organization.